What Is The Correct Order Of Mitosis

 3. Metaphase Checkpoint: Ensuring Chromosome Attachment

 The metaphase checkpoint, also known as the spindle checkpoint, occurs during metaphase.
-This checkpoint ensures that all chromosomes are properly attached to the spindle microtubules.
+Here's the thing — this checkpoint ensures that all chromosomes are properly attached to the spindle microtubules.
 If any chromosome is not properly attached, the cell cycle is arrested, preventing premature entry into anaphase.

 Errors in Mitosis: Consequences of Failure